Things that go bump in the night

 “I’ll think about it.”

-“There no time to be thinking, your presence made this quest ten times more difficult!”
+“There was no time to think; your presence made this quest ten times more difficult!”

-“I personally don’t believe so.”
-Zero huffed not liking how she accused him.
+“I don’t believe so.”
+Zero huffed, not liking how she accused him.

 “How so?
 Huh?
 Explain!”
 She placed her hand on her hips.

 “No time for that now.”
 Zero snatched a boar off the ground and ate it with two bites.

 “We have time; tell me what you did before I run to General Liam and tell him what you have just said!”

 Zero eyes furrowed.
 Explaining in the middle of a fight was challenging; he had to pay attention to every little thing so Agnis wouldn’t get run over when she wasn’t paying attention.
 His claws swiped down from the left, behind Agnis, just in time before its tusk could maul her.